asifbacchus/DebianConfigs/config/root/readme.md

-Changes/additions to be made in /root to affect ROOT user.
+Changes/additions in the /root folder.
+=
+- default .bashrc (for reference or to return to default state)